altinodantas/ufgtexposter/README.md

 ## UFGTexPoster on Overleaf
 This project was fully developed on the [Overleaf](https://www.overleaf.com), an online LaTeX editor that has joined with another widely famous service called ShareLatex.
 Therefore, if you have interesting in one of the aforementioned services, you may find UFGTexPoster available in the official Overleaf's Gallery at [here](https://www.overleaf.com/latex/templates/poster-ufg/rjwsyhyhkkfk), which is ready for using.

-However, as you are here I'd like to recommend you download the project as ZIP then import it into Overleaf, instead of using the version from the Gallery.
+However, as you are here I'd like to recommend you download the project as ZIP on github and then import it into Overleaf, instead of using the version from the Gallery.
 I know this is not an usual tip, but the process to submit for or update in Overleaf is a little bit boring, so, probally UFGTexPoster will be not updated there as rapid as here.